Quantum verification of NP problems with single photons and linear optics

-Firstly we demonstrate the verifier in the satisfiability and uniformity tests.
-By changing the setting of the waveplates to prepare the 64 proper states and verify the 15 clauses, we measured the probabilities $p_c$ for all the $64 \times 15$ cases (Fig. \ref{fig:satuni}a), which are consistent with the theoretical satisfiability of the clauses for the assignments (Fig. \ref{fig:satuni}b).
-The satisfying proofs manifest a nearly zero outcome probability, whereas all the unsatisfying proofs manifest obvious outcome probabilities.
-For the uniformity test, we show the reject probabilities when testing the 64 proper states for the 15 matchings with $k=3$ in Fig. \ref{fig:satuni}c.
-The results show a high probability to accept in average.
-For the case that Merlin sends improper states, we run the uniformity test for proof states with the form $|\psi_{\text{im}}(\theta)\rangle=(\cos \theta,\sin \theta,\cos \theta,\sin \theta,\cos \theta,\sin \theta)/\sqrt{6}$ with different copy numbers $k=3,4,5,6$ (Fig. \ref{fig:satuni}d).
-An increase in the reject probability is observed with the transition from proper states to improper states, which fits the numerical simulations.
-Moreover, higher reject probabilities are obtained for improper states when increasing the number of copies $k$.
-In addition, we also find the average statistical fidelity between theoretical and experimental projection probability $\mathcal{F}_c=\left(\sqrt{p_c^\text{the} p_c^\text{exp}}+\sqrt{(1-p_c^\text{the}) (1-p_c^\text{exp}})\right)^2$ to be $0.9988 \pm 0.0024$ (see Fig. \ref{fig:satuni}e), which justifies the excellent agreements between experimental results and theoretical calculations.
+\textbf{Quantum verification of SAT instances with linear optics. }Firstly we demonstrate the performance of the verifier in the satisfiability and uniformity tests.
+By changing the settings of the wave plates to prepare the 64 proper states and verify the 15 clauses, we measure the probabilities $p_c$ for all the $64 \times 15$ cases (Fig. \ref{fig:satuni}a), which are consistent with the theoretical satisfiability of the clauses (Fig. \ref{fig:satuni}b).
+The satisfying proofs manifest nearly zero outcome probabilities ($0.28\%$ in average), whereas all the unsatisfying proofs manifest significant outcome probabilities exceeding the probabilities of the satisfying cases by two orders of magnitude (larger than $13.47\%$).
+Regarding the uniformity test, we show the rejection probabilities when testing the 64 proper states for the 15 matchings with $K=3$ in Fig. \ref{fig:satuni}c.
+The results exhibit a high probability of $98.67\%$ to accept in average.
+For the case that Merlins send improper states, we run the uniformity test for proof states of the form $|\psi_{\text{im}}(\theta)\rangle=(\cos \theta,\sin \theta,\cos \theta,\sin \theta,\cos \theta,\sin \theta)/\sqrt{3}$ with different numbers of copies $K=3,4,5,6$ (Fig. \ref{fig:satuni}d).
+Here $(\alpha_1,\alpha_2,\alpha_3,\alpha_4,\alpha_5,\alpha_6)$ denotes a state with complex amplitudes $\alpha_i$ in mode $|i\rangle$, i.e. $\sum_{i=1}^n \alpha_i |i\rangle$.
+An increase in the rejection probability is observed with the transition from proper states to highly improper states, which fits the numerical simulations.
+On the other hand, higher rejection probabilities are obtained for improper states when increasing the number of copies $K$.
+In addition, we determine the average statistical fidelity $\mathcal{F}_c=\left(\sqrt{p_c^\text{the} p_c^\text{exp}}+\sqrt{(1-p_c^\text{the}) (1-p_c^\text{exp}})\right)^2$ between the theoretical and experimental projection probabilities ($p_c^\text{the}$ and $p_c^\text{exp}$) to be $0.9988 \pm 0.0024$ (see Fig. \ref{fig:satuni}e), which justifies the excellent agreements between experimental results and theoretical calculations.